romegasoftware/Multitenancy/README.md

 ### Providing Access to Admin Domain

-In order to access the `admin.example.com` subdomain, a user will need the `can access admin` permission.
+In order to access the `admin.example.com` subdomain, a user will need the `access admin` permission.
 This package relies on [Spatie's Laravel Permission](https://github.com/spatie/laravel-permission) package and is automatically included as a dependency when installing this package.
 We also provide a `Super Administrator` role on migration that has the relevant permission already associated with it.
 You may simply assign the `Super Administrator` role to an admin user to provide the access they need.
 See their documentation on how to add users to the appropriate role and permission.

 The Admin Portal subdomain will automatically be created during [installation](#installation), but you can manually add it like this: